mejasonatkinson/blog/content/posts/i-want-to be-a-better-writer.md

 I did try to write and plan my blog posts 2 to 3 weeks in advance, but due to time limitations.
 What used to be **pro-active** is now become **re-active**.

-In my first posted I stated that this blog would be themed around the topics of neurodiversity and learning.
+In my first post I stated that this blog would be themed around the topics of neurodiversity and learning.

 According to LinkedIn my first post had 925 views and 4 comments.
 The following posts, views range from 300 to 100.
 None of which had any comments.